-Authority comments - summary

-The Authority does have a system of record-keeping in place.
+Authority comments - summary The Authority does have a system of record-keeping in place.
 This recommendation was primarily related to a misunderstanding with regard to whether the electrical wiring procurement action was one action or two.
 As noted above, we now understand that the OIG views this as two procurements.
 The Authority will be more diligent in the future.
 In addition, for consistency in its file documentation, the Authority has also implemented the use of a form to be used in obtaining small purchase bids.
 OIG Recommendation #4 - Provide appropriate training to responsible personnel to ensure better understanding of HUD procurement laws and regulations.
 The Authority offers training to staff whenever it is available and economically feasible.
 For instance, during the past year several staff attended procurement and Section 3 training.
-Unfortunately at least one of those key individuals has left the Authority.
-The Authority would be happy to accept any technical assistance and/or training that HUD might be able to provide.
+Unfortunately at least of of those key individuals has left the Authority.
+The Authority would be happy to accept any technical